Technology configurations for decarbonizing residential heat supply through district heating and implications for the electricity network: Location-specific constraints transform real choices into practical must-haves

 \subsection{Figure 4.
 Trade-offs under local technology deployment constraints}

 \phantomsection (A-F) Alternative DHN designs under six technology deployment constraints.
 Gray dots represent feasible SPORES (DHN designs) under each specific constraint.
-Deep pink dots indicate feasible SPORES that achieve lower grid impacts across all electricity network impact assessment metrics (see Table~\hyperref[high_level_network_metrics_table]{1}) compared to the least-cost DHN design.
+(A) No geothermal.
+(B) No residual heat.
+(C) No solar thermal.
+(D) No HT-ATES.
+(E) Limited gas (20\% of peak demand).
+(F) Limited electric boiler (20\% of peak demand).
+The deep pink dots in each subplot indicate feasible SPORES that achieve lower grid impacts across all electricity network impact assessment metrics (see Table~\hyperref[high_level_network_metrics_table]{1}) compared to the least-cost DHN design.
 See supplemental Figure~\hyperref[unconstrained_maneuvering_space_with_grid_friendly_spores]{S21} for the corresponding trade-offs in the unconstrained “All options available” case. \\ (A-D) Represent cases with the complete absence of specific technologies such as geothermal heat, residual heat, solar thermal heat, and high-temperature aquifer thermal energy storage, whose deployment is constrained by local resource availability. \\ (E-F) Represent constraints to cap the deployed capacity of technologies, such as any type of gas boiler and electric boilers, that are likely to be always available in any location.